Stream Load

 DISTRIBUTED BY HASH(typ_id,hou) BUCKETS 10;

-And use to_bitmap to convert the data into the Bitmap type.
+You can use to_bitmap to convert the data into the Bitmap type:

 curl --location-trusted -u <doris_user>:<doris_password> \